 We already crossed Agriculture, Industrial, Information age.
 Now we are in digitization age.
-Many companies investing huge money on digitization.
+Many companies investing huge money in digitization.

-- Mphasis - is betting on digitization of Financial institutions
+- Mphasis - is betting on the digitization of Financial institutions

 - Tech Mahindra - started research on Heath care digitization

 - Infosys - focusing on Automation and artificial intelligence

 - WIPRO - is focusing on Big data and Hadoop

 What is digitization

 - What we mean by digital.
 Digital data is distinguished from analog data in that the datum is represented in discrete, discontinuous values, rather than the continuous, wavelike values of analog.
 Thus, the digitization of data refers to the conversion of information into binary code, allowing for more efficient transmission and storage of data.

 - A key differentiator of our current age from prior human history is that, as of the last decade, we not only convert data to a digital format, but we also create data in a digital format.
 Thus, we now have the digital product, a concept defined by Scupola (2005) as "a product whose complete value chain can be implemented with the use of electronic networks.
 It can be produced and distributed electronically, and paid for electronically".

 - Since its inception, the Internet has continued to change the game for IT and allows business to meet today's "qualitative and quantitative diversification of demand".